 In 1989, Tom helped found the Workers’ Compensation Clamants’ Lawyers, a group of workers’ compensation practitioners in Georgia that maintains great influence over workers’ compensation issues.
 He served as the group’s chairman in 1998 and still serves on the organization’s Executive Committee.
 The WCCL has a strong reputation in the community and with the State Board of Workers’ Compensation and is one of only two organizations that solely represents the interests of injured workers.

 Tom estimates that 70 percent of his firm’s focus is representing injured workers.
-The firm spends the other 30 percent of time and resources in the area of Social Security disability and personal injury resulting primarily from automobile accidents.Tom’s clients find him a strong advocate for the injured worker and for the disabled person.
+The firm spends the other 30 percent of time and resources in the area of Social Security disability and personal injury resulting primarily from automobile accidents.Tom’s clients find him a strong advocate for the injured and for the disabled.
 He has developed an excellent reputation in the community and is in the forefront of lawyers representing the injured worker/automobile accident victim and potential Social Seurity Disability applicants.

 OUR VISION for Asado Ministries